fithisux/awesome-windows-foss/README.md

 * [Winmerge](https://winmerge.org/?lang=en) - WinMerge is an Open Source differencing and merging tool for Windows.
 WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.
 [GPL-2.0-or-later]

 * [Yori](https://github.com/malxau/yori) - Yori is a CMD replacement shell that supports backquotes, job control, and improves tab completion, file matching, aliases, command history, and more.
 [MIT]

+* [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/) - A Windows tool for writing images to USB sticks or SD/CF cards [GPL-2.0-only]

+* [CDRTfe](https://cdrtfe.sourceforge.io/) - cdrtfe is an open source CD/DVD/BD burning application for Microsoft Windows [GPL-2.0-or-later]

+* [InfraRecorder](http://infrarecorder.org/) - InfraRecorder is a free CD/DVD burning solution for Microsoft Windows.
+[GPL-3.0-only]

+* [Task Explorer](https://github.com/DavidXanatos/TaskExplorer) - Task Explorer is a powerful task management tool designed not only to monitor running applications but to provide deep insight into what those applications are doing.[GPL-3.0-only]

 ## FileManagers ##